Costmiku/diswyn/README.md

 ```
 If you specify an argument after `setup`, it will be used for the token.
 If you don't, open `env.json` and set the `"DISCORD_TOKEN"` field to your bot's token.<br>
 If something goes wrong, you can always start anew by running `name_of_python3_interpreter main.py setup` again.

+When you set up the bot using the setup command, a `server_data.json` file will be created.
+This will be used to store long-term data specific to servers such as tempmutes, tempbans etc.